The Differences Between Private and Foster Adoption

 Private Adoption Versus Foster Care Adoption: Adoption Cost

-State Adoption Cost - Time, cost of home study
+State Adoption: Time, cost of home study (usually minimal)

-Private adoption may cost a significant amount of money, while state adoption may cost very little, other than your time.
 Adoptive families must ask themselves which they value more.
-This can be a major point in deciding between private adoption vs. foster adopt.
+This can be a major point in deciding between adoption as a foster parent vs. adoption from a private agency.
 You should always do what will be best for your family in the long run.

 There are many processes, services and specialists that help complete a successful private adoption, and they each factor into the overall cost.

-State adoptions usually cost very little other than the home study fees, and sometime the family is even paid a stipend.
+State adoptions usually cost very little other than the home study fees, and sometimes the family is even paid a stipend.

 American Adoptions encourages adoptive couples deciding between each type of adoption to research and find what is comfortable for them before making a final decision.
-While American Adoptions only works in private adoptions, we are happy to answer questions and help you find the best type of adoption for you.
+While American Adoptions only works in private adoptions, we are happy to answer questions about our adoption program and process.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.